 A banding wheel is one of my favorite tools in the pottery studio.
 These wonderful tools are great for so many different things in the studio—from handbuilding to decorating.
 Sasha Barrett uses his banding wheel to construct bowls from start to finish.
-When I saw his article in the December 2018 issue of Ceramics Monthly, I was struck by how similar his process was to throwing on a pottery wheel.
+When I saw his article in the Ceramics Monthly archives, I was struck by how similar his process was to throwing on a pottery wheel.
 It’s like throwing unplugged!
 But the neat thing is, it is much quicker.
 Because he does not use any water, he can pretty much flip his bowls over and trim them right after they are “thrown.”
 In today’s post, you can see Sasha’s interesting process. – Jennifer Poellot Harnetty, editor.

 Banding wheel definition: a turntable that can be used for decorating, sculpting, carving and handbuilding ceramics.
 A banding wheel gives a potter access to all sides of a ceramic piece.